Professional Development and Student event statuses are in flux as we respond to the guidance of health officials. View our event updates here.

 CAIS will support a mentoring and orientation program for member leaders that will be implemented by the National Networks.

-CAIS serves schools through the development of Standards, a rigorous accreditation process and a variety of professional development, research and other offerings from time to time.
-Member schools are independent, self-governing entities and concerns that arise should be addressed directly with the school’s leadership.
+CAIS serves schools through the development of National Standards, a rigorous accreditation process and a variety of professional development, research and other offerings.
+Membership in CAIS is voluntary and requires all schools to be accredited.
+CAIS schools are independent, self-governing entities and, as independent schools accredited by CAIS, strive to operate in the interest of their constituents and the public interest in accordance with recognized and applicable ethical and legal practices.

-CAIS does not intervene on behalf of individuals in matters between an individual and a Member school.
+CAIS does not intervene on behalf of individuals in matters between an individual and a CAIS school.
+Individuals will be advised to utilize the appropriate reporting structure within the applicable school.
+When a complaint is made, CAIS will notify the applicable school of the matter.

-Companies interested in being CAIS Sponsors must agree to the following points:
+Companies interested in being a CAIS Sponsor must agree to the following points:

 - CAIS does not endorse the Sponsor’s products or services.
 Any implication of endorsement provides grounds for revocation of CAIS Sponsor status.

-- Any interactions with CAIS members and/or families must only emphasize the strengths of the sponsor’s products or services and refrain from referencing the weaknesses of competitors.
+- Any interactions with CAIS members and/or member school families must only emphasize the strengths of the Sponsor’s products or services and refrain from referencing the weaknesses of competitors.

-- Products or services of Sponsors must be of interest to member schools and/or families investigating college preparatory education in the independent school system.
+- Products or services of sponsors must be of interest to member schools and/or member school families.

-- The Corporate Sponsor Agreement is not considered complete until received in the CAIS office and accompanied by payment in full.
+- Corporate Sponsor Agreement is not considered complete until it has been received in our office and accompanied by payment in full.

-- Sponsors must not use the CAIS name or logo without the express consent of CAIS.
+- Sponsors must not use the CAIS name or logo without the express consent of the organization.

-- Due to the confidential material discussed at CAIS conferences/events, sponsor attendance in certain sessions may be limited or prohibited.
-Please contact CAIS to discuss further.
+- Due to the confidential material discussed at our conferences/events, sponsor attendance in certain sessions may be limited or prohibited.

 Student safety is a priority for CAIS.
 This policy is intended to ensure that CAIS Member schools follow a consistently rigorous process when billeting students as part of a CAIS event for students.